gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/find-and-replace.md

 improving a variable or function name.

 Normally you can use your IDE or your editor for this.
-But in bigger codebases with thousands or hundred thousands of lines of code it can be very slow.
-Neither IDEs work for remote SSH-sessions.
+But in bigger codebases with thousand or million lines of code it can be very slow.
+Neither do IDEs work with remote SSH-sessions.
 In such situations the command-line is pretty handy.
 It is available everywhere and it is fast.